jake-walker/jakew.me/source/_posts/2015-12-27-kindle-5g-custom-rom.md

 date: 2015-12-27 17:36:55
 tags:
   - kindle-hacking
-description: "[OLD] Installing a custom Android version onto the 5th Generation Kindle Fire"
+description: "Installing a custom Android version onto the 5th Generation Kindle Fire"
 ---
-> This post is quite old, so the formatting isn't as fabulous as some of my newer posts.

 After playing with my Kindle for a few weeks, I thought how much bloatware was installed and how locked down the device was.
 I then decided to install a custom ROM.

 # Prep